gpadolina/DeepLearning-notes/DeepLearning/Getting Started With Neural Networks.md

 * *Optimizer* - Determines how the network will be updated based on the loss function.
 It implements a specific variant of stochastic gradient descent (SGD).
 A neural network that has multiple outputs may have multiple loss functions (one per output).
 But the gradient-descent process must be based on a *single* scalar loss value; so for multiloss networks, all losses are combined (via averaging) into a single scalar quantity.

+When it comes to common problems such as classification, regression, and sequence prediction, there are simple guidelines you can follow to choose the correct loss.
+For instance, you'll use binary crosstentropy for a two-class classification problem, categorical crossentropy for a many-class classification problem, mean-squared error for a regression problem, connectionist temportal classification (CTC) for a sequence-learning problem, and so on.

+## Introduction to Keras